xplosionmind/tommi.space/content/notes/public/Rent.md

 Mimi and Roger (1:40:40) as Dolores and Andrea in <cite lang='it'>[[Santa Maradona]]</cite>

-> <q>Roger… nothing happened.
+> <q>Roger…nothing happened.
 Benny and me, it’s over.
 We had a thing once, but it was two years ago</q>
 > <q>It doesn’t matter</q>
 > <q>It was before I met you…</q>
 > <q>I don’t care</q>